-Once your child graduates from high school, it’s important to recognize that many things change from a legal standpoint, including the need for some basic estate planning documents for children over 18, according to grbj.com in “Give your graduate the gift of legal documents.”
+Once your child graduates from high school, it’s important to recognize that many things change from a legal standpoint, including the need for some basic estate planning documents for children over 18.

-Here are several recommended steps you can take to get a basic estate planning foundation in place for an adult child, so parents can still be involved and assist their children when needed.
+Below are several recommended steps you can take to get a basic estate planning foundation in place for an adult child, so parents can still be involved and assist their children when needed.
 Having these basic documents in place will avoid the challenging loss of control by a parent of a young adult child that might otherwise occur.

 Have Adult Children Sign an Advance Directive